bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

         .. code-block:: TypeScript

             Tests.run_all(query=RegExp("[Ll]egend", 'g'));

-        [TBD: only works with Chrome? or also firefox?
-Also: opens http://stuff.com/baz.html and others??!]

     * Use endpoint to run tests
         Initiate test runs by accessing one of the following endpoints with your